josh-helpert/elder/docs/syntax.markdown

     .e = 4
   ```
   * Useful to model complex data as the structure is most explicit and verbose.
-  * This can only be composed within other multiline literal patterns as it's the only multiline pattern.
+  * This can only be composed within other multiline literal patterns as it's the only pattern which uses multiple lines.
   * Effects
     * The sequence of names `(x, y ,z)` will added to scope.
     * When used in a subexpression `(x, y, z)` will be returned by the expression.